 Piano Competition, American Protégé International Piano and Strings Competition, Redlands Bowl Young Artists Competition, Classics Alive Young Artists Competition, Los Angeles International Liszt Competition, Steinway Piano Competition, Glendale

 Piano Competition, Great Composers Music International Competition, and many others.
-Soong won the Grand Prize of the 2018 ENKOR International Music Competition and recently won Second Place for the 2019-2020 American Prize Competition in Piano Performance
+Soong won the Grand Prize of the 2018 ENKOR International Music Competition and Second Place for the 2019-2020 American Prize Competition in Piano Performance for high school

 division.
 Recently, he won First Place for the 2020 Costa Rica International Piano Festival Online Competition.
 He has been selected as a featured performer on NPR's "From the Top," a radio program broadcast nationally.
 In the summer of